Find Affordable College Courses

 Indianapolis, IN

-Purdue University Global landed the #12 spot in the 2023 rankings for the best value bachelor’s degree criminal justice and corrections programs.
-Located in the city of Indianapolis, Purdue University Global is a public school with a fairly large student population.
+With a ranking of #12, Purdue University Global did quite well on this year’s best value schools for criminal justice and corrections students working on their bachelor’s degree.
+Located in the city of Indianapolis, Purdue University Global is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at Purdue University Global are $14,436 a year.
+Purdue University Global undergraduate students pay an average of $14,436 in tuition and fees each year.
 After completing their Bachelor's Degree, criminal justice graduates from Purdue University Global carry an average student debtload of $39,801.

 #13